-For a directory, write permission allows a user to delete the directory, modify its contents (create, delete, and rename files in it), and modify the contents of files that the user can read.
+For a directory, write permission allows a user to delete the directory, modify its contents (create, delete, and rename files in it), and modify the contents of files that the user has write permissions to.

 For a normal file, execute permission allows a user to execute (run) a file — the user must also have read permission.
 Execute permissions must be set for executable programs and shell scripts before a user can run them.

 For a directory, execute permission allows a user to access, or traverse into (i.e.

 cd) and access metadata about files in the directory (the information that is listed in an

 Now that know how to read the mode of a file, and understand the meaning of each permission, we will present a few examples of common modes, with brief explanations, to bring the concepts together.

 -rw-------: A file that is only accessible by its owner